 These programs represent general concepts about graphic image making.
 Each program comes with a brief description and a list of visual properties.
 These properties are represented by data and become variables within a dynamic system.
 Typical examples for these properties include; shape, size, position, colour, orientation but this is non-exhaustive.

 In line with these data, we also have data structures that represent the principles of organisation.
-That is to say how form is chosen and distributed within the visual plane and in relation to others.
+That is to say how shapes are chosen and distributed within the visual plane and in relation to others.
 Data structures become the algorithms of a dynamic system.
 These programs can only demonstrate a finite number of graphic possibilities and beckon further exploration.